MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/20-generative-ai-travel-demo.md

 1. Review the response, which should provide some specific places to stay in Paris.

-1. Enter the following prompt:
+1. Let's iterate based on previous prompts and responses to refine the result.
+Enter the following prompt:

     ```prompt
-    What are the top 10 sights to see do in Paris.
-Answer with a numbered list in order of popularity.
+    Can you give me more information about dining options around the first location?
     ```

-1. Review the response, which should provide a numbered list of sights to see in Paris.
+1. Review the response, which should provide dining options near a location from the previous response.

 1. Now, let's provide a source to ground the response in a specific scope of information.
 Enter the following: